musicEnfanthen/Salsah/README.md

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.

+The SALSAH structure contents directories for each module type.
+ `components/`, `directives/`, `services/`, `pipes/`

+ The 'components' folder has some sub folders depending on the Salsah architecture definition.
+To create a new component, like the imageObject, you have to run the ng command as follow:

+ `ng g component components/object/image-object`

 ### Build